 Ohio Revised Code Section 901.51 Injuring vines, bushes, trees or crops on land of another: No person, without privilege to do so, shall recklessly cut down, destroy, girdle, or otherwise injure a vine, bush, shrub, sapling, tree or crop standing or growing on the land of another or upon public land.

-Section 93.07 Moving, Trimming, and Preserving of Trees and Shrubbery: Trees shall be trimmed by the owner, so they are structurally safe and do not obstruct pedestrian or vehicular travel.
-The City may prune or remove any tree that is unsafe and charge costs to the owner when it is in the vicinity of a street, sidewalk or public right-of-way. *In all cases, penalties may be assessed.

-For a link to the Logan Tree Commission Hazard Tree Inquiry Form or for more information on certain ordinances, please refer to the Hocking SWCD Website at hockingswcd.com/forestry.
+For a link to the Logan Tree Commission Tree Inquiry Form or for more information on certain ordinances, please refer to the Hocking SWCD Website at hockingswcd.com/forestry.

 The Shade Tree Commission seeks to inform and educate rather than enforce, so please call for assistance prior to taking any action to move, cut, remove, plant, or injure any tree within a public right-of-way.
 Thank you.